Latest Club News

 Get in touch with Coach John initially so we can look to work something out for you.

 Occasionally the odd hoodie, drinks bottle or banana skin is left behind after a session.
 If these are not collected before the end of the last session, they remain in the club’s possession until claimed or for 1 month.
 After 1 month, the local charity shop gets the non-perishable things!

 If you feel you have lost something, please contact Coach John ASAP.

 What progression do the players have available through the club?

 Additionally, being a Basketball England affiliated club, the coaches scout for outstanding players who may be eligible for the Aspire programme that operate locally and nationally.
 The club aims to nominate 1 female and 1 male player in the 11-15 age group category annually to the programme.
-After nomination, BE manage the process and Piranhas monitor progress with the players’ family closely.
+After nomination, BE manage the process and the club monitors progress with the players’ family closely.

 Are kits essential?

 Kits comprise of branded jerseys and shorts.
 These are only essential for all Practice groups (U12s, U14s and U17s).
 This is because these groups play matches with other teams and need BE license numbers for club and association records.

 Kits are entirely optional for all other groups.
 However most players have kits anyway as this way they feel more part of the club.